 “And when we saw how much it had raised, we were immensely proud,” says Christopher Ward CEO and co-founder, Mike France.

 Blue Marine Foundation was launched in 2010, and that year brokered a deal to enable the creation of a vast ‘marine protected area’ (MPA) around the Chagos islands, funded by the Bertarelli Foundation.
 Since then, it’s overseen a variety of projects: from helping to secure a commitment from the UK government to protect four million square kilometres of ocean around the UK’s overseas territories to leading efforts to save the yellowfin tuna stock from collapse.

-Charles Clover, executive director of BLUE, says: “In the last 10 years, BLUE has become a driving force in the mission to create a healthy ocean.
+Charles Clover, executive director of Blue Marine Foundation, says: “In the last 10 years, Ble Marine has become a driving force in the mission to create a healthy ocean.
 We’re deeply grateful to Christopher Ward for marking our 10th anniversary with the exquisite C60 BLUE.
-And we’re even more excited about how Christopher Ward can help us in our quest to promote blue carbon and save endangered marine habitats.”
+And we’re even more excited about how Christopher Ward continues to help us.”

-Mike France says: “I grew up by the sea, and live on the coast for part of the year, so have a deep affinity with what BLUE is trying to achieve.
-When the idea of a watch designed with BLUE was suggested, we jumped at the chance.
+Mike France says: “I grew up by the sea, and live on the coast for part of the year, so have a deep affinity with what Blue Marine is trying to achieve.
+When the idea of a watch designed with the charity was suggested, we jumped at the chance.
 And while we’re pleased with how much we’ve raised so far – we know that’s only the beginning.
 I’m hopeful the money generated by Aquitaine will make a real difference in the fight against climate change.”

 Sign up to Loupe magazine

 Loupe is Christopher Ward’s quarterly in-house magazine.
 If you want to know what’s happening at CW (and you love great journalism), this is where to start.
 Alternatively, you can read all our back issues on your computer, tablet or phone.Order your free copy

 Read Loupe online